|

 Want to learn how to make money as a writer?
 I highly recommend these two courses.
 Scale Your Travel Blog is the course that is teaching me the steps to make money as a blogger.

-2. Selling Books on Amazon
+3. Selling Books on Amazon FBA

 Different than writing books, re-selling used books on Amazon is a way that I make money to support my RV travel.
-Selling used books on Amazon is a great business for RV travel for several reason.
+Selling used books on Amazon is a great business for RV travel for several reasons.
 The first is that when you travel around, you will have access to thrift stores, garage sales, estate sales and library used book sales all over the country.
 As an Amazon FBA seller, you don’t have to keep the inventory in your RV or camper, you box them up and ship them to Amazon who handles all of the shipping, customer service and returns.
 Of course, they take a hefty percentage to provide this service.
 It’s Amazon, they’re in the business to make money.

 As an Amazon seller, you have access to the biggest marketplace in the world.
 There’s a bit of a learning curve and some tools that you’ll need to get started, but I’ve found that selling on Amazon is a lot of fun and can bring in $1,000 or so per month.